spacetelescope/monitor-framework/docs/source/advanced_monitors.rst

         return results

-The new entry will be created on execution, and if format_results has been implemented, that resulting object will be used.
+The new entry will be created on execution, and if ``format_results`` has been implemented, that resulting object will be used.

-To query the Monitor's table for a specific result, ``query`` and the table's column definitions (which are used in querying) are available as attributes:
+To query the Monitor's table for a specific result, ``results_table`` and the table's column definitions (which are used in querying) are available as attributes:

 .. code-block:: python

     monitor = MyMonitor()
-    query_results = monitor.query  # Returns all results as a peewee ModelSelect object
+    query_results = monitor.results_table  # Returns all results as a peewee ModelSelect object

     # Further querying
     more_specific = query_results.where(monitor.datetime_col == '2019-04-23T14:07:03.500365')